sittner/linuxcnc-ethercat/documentation/el3xxx.md

 wide range of analog input devices and replaces a number of older single-purpose drivers.

-It currently supports 3 basic families of devices:
+It currently supports 4 basic families of devices:

 - EL30xx 12-bit analog input modules
 - EL31xx 16-bit analog input modules
 - EL32xx 16-bit temperature sensor modules
+- EM37xx 12-bit pressure modules

 See the [source code](../src/devices/lcec_el3xxx.c) or [device documentation](devices/) for precise details on which hardware is